pauleveritt/tagstr-site/docs/pep.rst

         children: HtmlChildren = field(default_factory=list)
         ...

-Then combine together to indicate that the tag function ``html`` works with an embedded DSL that supports HTML:
+These combine together to indicate that the tag function ``html`` works with an embedded DSL that supports HTML:

 .. code-block:: python